nawabahmadreshi/documentation/pages/features/journeys.md

 {% elsif page.examples %}

+### Non-mobile optimized sites

+If you're not using a mobile viewport tag (`<meta name="viewport" content="width=device-width initial-scale=1, maximum-scale=1, user-scalable=no">`) because your site isn't mobile optimized, Journeys will look shrunken and weird.
+Don't worry, we have you covered:

+1. design the banner as you would like it to look on your site
+2. Go to the CSS editor and scroll to the bottom of the CSS code
+3. Add two properties to the #branch-banner selector
+    - `height: 228;`
+    - `zoom: 3;`

+The image will not look scaled properly in the editor view.
+This is because the dashboard is mobile optimized.
+Use the preview test link on the validation page to make sure the banner looks right

 ## Example audiences

 The Journeys audience tool is extremely powerful, but sometimes a few examples can help kickstart your creative juices.
 Here are are a couple common audience use cases to help you get started.